-In this fourth instalment from our series covering the Robotic Process Automation (RPA) Implementation Lifecycle, we focus our attention on the Design phase, which is often overlooked.
+In this instalment of our series covering the RPA Implementation Lifecycle, we focus our attention on the Design phase, which is often overlooked.
 We will also cover the subject of RPA robot type selection activity.

 Attended or Unattended Robots